 oranges.com in normal conditions.
 In such a situation, the browser makes a pre-flight call which is an OPTIONS call.

-Please note that it is the browser that is detecting cross-origin requests and makes a preflight request first.
-So very old versions of chrome, internet explorer, or firefox may not even care about the cross-origin requests and may fire the request straight away.
-As a matter of fact, CORS can be disabled from the modern browser also, there are extensions to do so.
+Please note, that it is the browser that is detecting cross-origin requests and makes a preflight request.
+So old versions of chrome, internet explorer, or firefox may not even care about the cross-origin requests and may fire the request straight away.
+As a matter of fact, CORS can be disabled from the modern browser also, and there are extensions to do so.
 However, this is not recommended as CORS is a security feature.

 CORS is actually a feature, not a bug.